happypandax/happypandax/docs/source/plugin.rst

     Besides some core features that makes everything play nice together, a **command** is essentially what *a feature* in HPX is.
     An example of a command in HPX would be ``AddGallery``.
 This command, like its name implies, adds a gallery into HPX.
-    **Commands** can act as a building-block for other commands (used by another command) or run by itself.
+    **Commands** are self-contained and can act as a building-block for other commands (used by another command).
-    Many of the functionalities provided by HPX are built up by many different **commands**.
-These commands can range from being very simple and do just one small job to being complex and doing something big.
+    Many of the functionalities provided by HPX are built up by using many different **commands**.
+These commands can range from being very simple doing just one small job to being complex and doing something big.

 **Command entry**: